 Q. What is the longest portage route in Keji Southern Lakes?

-A. Portage E is the longest portage from Minards Bay to Mountain Lake (or vice versa).
+A. Portage E is the longest portage from Minards Bay to Mountain Lake (or vice versa) at 2.3 km one way.
 Though I suggest accessing this portage from Mountain Lake to avoid the steep incline from Minards Bay.

 Q. How many days does Keji Southern Lakes take to complete?

-A. I recommend four days to complete the Keji Southern Lakes loop, with plenty of time to enjoy the backcountry.
-Though experienced paddlers could complete this route in three days or less, those desiring a more relaxed pace may choose to paddle over five days.
+A. I recommend at least four days to complete the Keji Southern Lakes loop, with plenty of time to enjoy the backcountry.
+Though experienced paddlers could complete this route in three days or so, those desiring a more relaxed pace may choose to paddle over five days.

 Q. What advice would you give someone attempting Keji Southern Lakes?